-Keep calm, and call Groundhog Turf Care!
 Patience goes a long way in controlling grubs.
 Grub controls only work when they come in contact with a feeding insect.
-Grubs are not active until the soil temperature warms to 55° – around late May.
+In New Hampshire, grubs are not active until the soil temperature warms to 55° – around late May.
+However, these mature grubs don’t stay in the ground long before they emerge as adults.
+Grubs are most vulnerable at the young larval stage, in late August.
+That doesn’t help if your yard is already infested with adult beetles.

 At Groundhog Turf Care, we use a double-barreled approach to eliminating grubs.
-If your yard is infested, we will treat the emerging young beetles in early July with eradicator.
-This control is very effective; however timing is critical, because the product lasts only seven days in the soil.
+If your yard is infested, we will treat the emerging young beetles in early July with an eradicator.
+This control is very effective; however, timing is critical, because the product lasts only seven days in the soil.

-Once the grub population is under control, we can keep most lawns grub-free with only one preventative application!
+Once the grub population is under control, we can keep most lawns grub-free with only one treatment, a long-lasting preventative applied in early June.

 There are only three types of grubs in New Hampshire that kill lawns at the root: